pivotal-cf/pivotal-ui/CONTRIBUTING.md

   - [Documenting components](#documenting-components)
   - [Code guidelines](#code-guidelines)

+## Highlights

+When creating a pull request, make sure you rebase your branch against our code base (upstream).
+Read our [Commit guidelines](#commit-guidelines)!
+We have a very specific syntax for our messages.

 ## I'd like to help, what can I do?

 There are lots of ways to help depending on your interests and skills.
 For example, you can [report bugs]() or create new components.
 If you want to submit bug fixes, create new components, or update existing ones, please refer to our [pull request guidelines](https://github.com/pivotal-cf/pivotal-ui/blob/master/CONTRIBUTING.md#pull-requests).